Charles Vaughan (priest): Alleged paedophilia at Harrow

 Symonds senior wrote to Vaughan to inform him that he knew of his behaviour with Pretor.
 He would not expose him publicly, as long as Vaughan agreed to resign at once.
 After a long confrontation, about which nothing is known, Vaughan agreed.
 On 16 September Vaughan sent a circular to the parents.
 It read: "I have resolved after much deliberation, to take that opportunity of relieving myself from the long pressure of these heavy duties and anxious responsibilities which are inseparable from such an office, even under the most favourable circumstances."
 Four years later, in 1863, Vaughan accepted the position of Bishop of Rochester, ignoring Symonds's demand that Vaughan also never hold any high position in the church.
-Symonds telegrammed Vaughan, ordering him to resign or risk public exposure.
+Symonds telegraphed Vaughan, ordering him to resign or risk public exposure.
 So he resigned again.
-According to Noel Annan, "only after the elder Symond's death did Vaughan dare to accept the deanery of Llandaff, where his ordinands were known as 'Vaughan's doves.'"
+According to Noel Annan, "only after the elder Symonds' death did Vaughan dare to accept the deanery of Llandaff, where his ordinands were known as 'Vaughan's doves.'"

 Pretor was furious about the younger Symonds's part in the scandal and refused to speak to him; but the secret was kept.
 Horatio Brown, Symonds's biographer and literary executor, skipped the Harrow years, saying merely "The autobiography of the Harrow period is not copious".
 On his death Vaughan had all his papers destroyed and forbade any biography of him to be written.
 Vaughan had maintained his friendship with Pretor until his death and at his request Pretor undertook the duties of his literary executor.